Coronavirus (COVID-19) Update: Visiting & Staying

 Thank you for your understanding and cooperation.

 As NCCHD specializes in children and the perinatal period, it is important to carefully assess what will happen to COVID-19 when nursery schools, kindergartens, and schools reopen.
-Although the emergency declaration has been lifted, the visiting hours and procedures will be as follows for the time being from June 1.
+Although the emergency declaration has been lifted, the visiting hours and procedures are as follows for the time being.
 Thank you for your cooperation.

 The following activities are prohibited:

 - Being at the patient’s bedside during delivery

 - Escorting a family member inside the hospital

 - The visiting hours of the NICU and PICU have not changed from April 28.

 (PICU) 11AM to 4:30PM

 (NICU) 11AM to 4:00PM (11AM to 2PM on Thursday)